1090 AM

 The following radio stations broadcast on AM frequency 1090 kHz: 1090 AM is a United States and Mexican clear-channel frequency.
-KAAY Little Rock, WBAL Baltimore and XEPRS-AM Rosarito-Tijuana share Class A status on 1090 AM.
+WBAL Baltimore and XEPRS-AM Rosarito-Tijuana share Class A status on 1090 AM.
+KAAY in Little Rock, Arkansas, is a former class A station on this frequency but was reduced to class B when it downgraded its nighttime power in 2026.